Datenflieger/SwiftAddon/README.md

 ## Installation

 1. Download the latest release from the [Releases](https://github.com/datenflieger/SwiftAddon/releases) page
-2. Place the downloaded `.jar` file in your `LabyMod/addons-1.21.10` folder
+2. Place the downloaded `.jar` file in your Labymod Addons folder
 3. Restart Minecraft

 ## Usage